jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 // ------------------------------ complex step ------------------------------ //
-The Complex-Step method is mathematically proven to be a second-order method, as demonstrated in @mdobook.
+The Complex-Step is mathematically proven to be a second-order method, as demonstrated in @mdobook.
 A notable characteristic of this method is that it requires only one support point.
-However, unlike the #gls("fd") methods which operate on discrete point values and their distances, the Complex-Step method requires a mathematical function.
+However, unlike the #gls("fd") methods which operate on discrete point values and their distances, the Complex-Step requires a mathematical function.
 Since the method eliminates the need to subtract function values at very small distances from each other, it avoids rounding errors and can operate at maximum machine precision (step size: $h approx 10^(-30)$) @mdobook.
 Nevertheless, the truncation error inherent to second-order methods remains.

 The mathematical definitions of the #gls("fd") methods are expressed in @eq_29 - @eq_31, where $f'$ denotes the derivative function, $x_i$ represents discretization points, and $h$ indicates the step size or distance between two discretization points $x_i$ and $x_j$ ($i != j$).
 // ---------------------------- differential eqs ---------------------------- //